Dhaval1512/gpu-optimization-cuda-triton/README.md

+📘CUDA and OpenAI Triton Framwork Implementation
-📘 GPU Optimization of Deep Learning Kernels using CUDA and Triton A Research-Driven Performance Analysis of Custom GPU Operators Integrated into a CNN Model (MNIST)
+A Research-Driven Performance Analysis of Custom GPU Operators Integrated into a CNN Model (MNIST)

 University of Windsor — School of Computer Science (2025)